Google Nest Cam Review 2023

 It was pretty simple to calibrate the Nest Cam to trigger for important events only

-With the Nest Cam, though, I had the opposite issue.
-I found that right out of the box, it wasn’t sensitive enough.
-I actually had to go into the settings and tell it to detect my pets and alert me to all the motion it detected to feel like I wasn’t missing anything throughout the day.
-I don’t really think this is a drawback necessarily, it’s just something to be aware of.
-Everyone has different preferences, so it might take some fiddling around to get exactly right.
+With the Nest Cam, though, I actually had the opposite issue.
+Right out of the box I found it wasn’t really sensitive enough.
+I had to go into the settings and tell the camera to detect my pets as well as alert me when motion was captured.
+This isn’t a drawback, really, but it’s something to be aware of nonetheless.
+Just know that if you pick up a Nest Cam for yourself, it might take some fiddling to get it exactly to your preferences.

 Another thing to consider, though, when you’re adjusting your sensitivity settings: The less your Nest Cam is triggering, the better your battery life is going to be.
-If you’re fine with it only picking up major events, your battery could last up to four months on one charge.
+If you’re fine with it only picking up major events, your battery could last up to four months – or maybe longer – on one charge.

 Familiar Faces